takoikatakotako/en.swiswiswift.com/content/post/2017-07-09/index.md

 +++
-title = "Alamofireを使ってAPIからJSONを取得する"
-url = "2017-07-09"
-date = "2017-07-09"
+title = "Obtaining JSON from the API using Alamofire" url = "2017-07-09" date = "2017-07-09"
-description = "Alamofireを使ってAPIからJSONを取得する"
-tags = [
+description = "Obtaining JSON from the API using Alamofire" tags = [
     "iOS",
 ]